Reducing Harm. Building Understanding. Supporting Healing.

 Our Mission

-Second Assault is dedicated to improving how systems understand and respond to child maltreatment by integrating lived experience, clinical insight, and research to reduce harm and promote more ethical, informed, and compassionate care.
+Second Assault is dedicated to improving how institutions understand and respond to trauma, dissociation, and child maltreatment through survivor-informed education, research, advocacy, and systems awareness.
+Our mission is to reduce institutional retraumatization and promote more ethical, trauma-informed, and compassionate responses to survivors.

 Second Assault is dedicated to improving how systems understand and respond to child maltreatment and trauma.
 By integrating lived experience, clinical insight, and research, the organization works to reduce retramatization, elevate survivor voices, and promote more ethical, informed, and compassionate approaches to care